1 Bg 4-1972: Transcendental Knowledge

 > i.e., one who has learned perfectly knows that every

-> living entity is an eternal servitor of the Lord and that
+> living entity is the eternal servitor of the Lord and that

 > consequently one has to act in Krsna consciousness.
 The